Why Puerto Vallarta Is Worth Visiting More Than Once

 Be sure to check out the very south end of the beach as well!
 Climb up onto the rocks to get the best view this beach has to offer.

 Lastly, the northern half of Playa De Los Muertos has a walkway (El Malecón) which extends beyond the Zona Romántica.
-Be sure to take an hour or so to check out the interested pieces of art along the waterfront.
+Be sure to take an hour or so to check out the interesting pieces of art along the waterfront.

 The town adjacent to Los Muertos Beach is pretty standard as far as seaside tourist towns go, but it has a nice mix of new luxury condos and traditional architecture.
 My favorite part is definitely the Parroquia de Nuestra Señora de Guadalupe, a prominent church with a fascinating tower that almost looks Russian.
 The back of the church also has yellow spires, which makes it one of the most unique works of architecture in the entire city.